-There is a reason why some of the biggest tech firms use QR codes.
 In a span of a few years, more companies have started to embrace QR codes.
-In fact, the technology has come to the point where you can use a reliable QR code generator like Supercode and produce a customised QR code in 5 seconds.
-Whether it’s Chinese startups or the Silicon Valley tech landscape, companies view QR codes as an effective self-service mechanism to exchange information.
+In fact, the technology has come to the point where you can use a reliable QR code generator like Supercode and create and design a QR code that is practical and unique, in just a few minutes.

 A quick response code, or a QR code, is a 2-dimensional code that allows an electronic device like a cell phone camera to pick up more than 4,000 characters in the blink of an eye.
 It is readable within seconds and hence called a “quick” response code.

 When a user scans a QR code, it relays a wide range of information.
 The patterns inside QR codes come across as binary codes.
-In fact, you can interpret these codes to find out the coded data.
-You can use a QR reader to spot an industry-standard QR code.
+You can interpret these codes to find out the coded data.
+You can even use a QR reader to spot an industry-standard QR code.

 Essentially, a QR reader evaluates this standard based on three squares outside each QR code.
 Once it determines three shapes, it can find the contained information inside the square of a QR code.
 You can also use a QR reader to analyze the entire QR code and then break down the information in a grid format.